 Specificity is important in determining which CSS declarations will take precedence over others.
-This article was created to help you understand how specificity works so you can write clean, easy to read, and follow CSS code.
+This article was created to help you understand how specificity works so you can write clean and easy to read CSS code.

-Specificity is a weight applied to CSS declarations that determines the most relevant CSS property values within a given element and is based on matching rules composed of different CSS selectors.
+Specificity in CSS is a weight applied to CSS declarations that determines the most relevant CSS property values within a given element and is based on matching rules composed of different CSS selectors.

 The importance of each CSS declaration is determined by the following hierarchy of selector types:

 div) and pseudo-elements (e.g.,

 This hierarchy is used in determining which CSS declarations to use and how to use them.
 In cases where multiple declarations have equal specificity, the last declaration found in the CSS is applied to the specified element.
 For example, if the same type selector was declared twice with multiple styling rules:

 div container with ID "text" will use the latter rule since the type selector is declared twice, giving each of them equal specificity.
 If we were to swap the declarations (move blue below red), then the color of the text color in the

 div container would then become red since it would now become the latter declaration.